batfish/ansible/docs/assertions.rst

 assert_filter_has_no_unreachable_lines
 --------------------------------------
-Assert that the filters (e.g., ACLs) have no unreachable lines.
+Assert that the filters (e.g., ACLs) have no unreachable lines